AltCampus/hungerNames/fixes.md

 CSS CHANGES
 =====================
 - Cursor pointer on all buttons
-- Responsiveness on all pages.
+- Responsiveness on all pages. (done but only for mobile view)
-- SideMenu css (Make the user info bckground white)

 REACT CHANGES
 =====================